How to Receive 2FA One-time passwords (OTP) via Email: Secure & Easy Authentication

 This is where Two-Factor Authentication (2FA) comes in, enhancing account security by adding an extra layer of protection during the login process.
 Instead of just entering a password, you also need a temporary code, known as a 2FA OTP, which can be sent via SMS, an authentication app, or another trusted device.

-This additional security measure ensures that even if someone steals your password, they still cannot access your account without the second code.
-For even stronger protection, it's recommended to combine 2FA with other security measures, such as strong passwords and secure devices.
+For even stronger protection, combining 2FA with other security measures, such as strong passwords and secure devices, is recommended.
 Typically, a one-time password (OTP) is sent via SMS for login verification.
-But what if you prefer to receive your OTP via email instead?
+But what if you prefer to receive 2FA texts sent to your email instead?

 We have a solution for this, and it's quite beneficial for all types of businesses.
 Here’s why!